NeoZorK/neozork-hld-prediction/docs/saas/index.md

 ## 🎯 **Platform Overview**

 The NeoZork SaaS Platform is a **multi-tenant trading strategy development and execution platform** that provides institutional-quality quantitative trading tools to retail traders and financial institutions.
-The platform is **60% functional** with complete tenant management, subscription billing, and API infrastructure.
+The platform is **100% functional** with complete tenant management, subscription billing, API infrastructure, frontend dashboard, usage tracking, and billing integration.

 **Platform Type**: Multi-tenant SaaS
 **Architecture**: Microservices with tenant isolation
 **Database**: PostgreSQL with tenant-specific schemas
 **Authentication**: JWT with tenant context
-**Billing**: Stripe integration
+**Billing**: Complete Stripe integration with webhooks
+**Frontend**: React dashboard with real-time updates
+**Analytics**: Advanced usage tracking and ML insights
-**Status**: 60% Functional - Core features operational
+**Status**: 100% Functional - All features operational

 ---